OpenExcept/OpenExcept/README.md

 # OpenExcept

-OpenExcept is an exception analysis engine.
+OpenExcept is an AI based exception aggregation engine.

 Your application is throwing tons of exceptions, each exception trace is slightly different and many of them do not have pre-defined exception classes.
 How do you know which exceptions are most common?
 How do you know there are suddenly increases of certain exception types?